CloudLabs-MOC/azuredevopslabs/labs/vstsextend/kubernetes/readme_04.md

    ![build](images/editbuild.png)

 1. In **Run services** task, select your Azure subscription from **Azure subscription** dropdown.
-Click **Authorize**.
+Click **Advanced Options** from the drop-down next to Authorize button.
+In the pop-up window select the Resource Group provided from the drop-drop options.

    ![azureendpoint](images/endpoint.png)

-   You will be prompted to authorize this connection with Azure credentials.
-Disable pop-up blocker in your browser if you see a blank screen after clicking the OK button, and please retry the step.

-   This creates an **Azure Resource Manager Service Endpoint**, which defines and secures a connection to a Microsoft Azure subscription, using Service Principal Authentication (SPA).
-This endpoint will be used to connect **Azure DevOps** and **Azure**.

-   - Note: If your subscription is not listed or to specify an existing service principal, follow the [Service Principal creation](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=vsts) instructions.

 1. Following the successful authentication, select appropriate values from the dropdown - **Azure subscription** and **Azure Container Registry** as shown.